 Celebrating 45 Years of Advancing University of Iowa Research

-At the University of Iowa's Central Microscopy Research Facility, we provide a wide variety of microscopy techniques for materials and biomedical investigators, an experienced staff, and support for the beginner and experienced investigator.
+At the University of Iowa's Central Microscopy Research Facility, we provide a wide variety of microscopy techniques for biomedical investigators, an experienced staff, and support for the beginner and experienced investigator.
 As one of the leading university microscopy facilities in the nation, our microscopy team is ready to support your research program.

 -------------------- CMRF News --------------------

 Due to COVID restrictions the CMRF staff is coordinating all resource reservations.
 Please email our staff to schedule a visit to our facility.